Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 22 September 2024 00.24.43 UTC
+- WIB: Minggu, 22 September 2024 01.30.00 UTC
-- WITA: Minggu, 22 September 2024 01.24.43 UTC
+- WITA: Minggu, 22 September 2024 02.30.00 UTC
-- WIT: Minggu, 22 September 2024 02.24.43 UTC
+- WIT: Minggu, 22 September 2024 03.30.00 UTC

 Kutipan Inspiratif:
-"It is human nature to think wisely and act in an absurd fashion."
+"Chaos in the midst of chaos isn't funny, but chaos in the midst of order is."

-Kategori: nature
+Kategori: funny